hamacom2004jp/cmdbox/README.md

       mode: audit                       # Specify the mode of the feature to be searched.
       cmd: search                       # Specify the command to be searched.
     options:                            # Specify the options for the audit function.
-      host: localhost                   # Specify the service host of the audit Redis server.
+      host: localhost                   # Specify the service host of the audit Redis server.However, if it is specified as a command line argument, it is ignored.
-      port: 6379                        # Specify the service port of the audit Redis server.
+      port: 6379                        # Specify the service port of the audit Redis server.However, if it is specified as a command line argument, it is ignored.
-      password: password                # Specify the access password of the audit Redis server.
+      password: password                # Specify the access password of the audit Redis server.However, if it is specified as a command line argument, it is ignored.
-      svname: server                    # Specify the audit service name of the inference server.
+      svname: server                    # Specify the audit service name of the inference server.However, if it is specified as a command line argument, it is ignored.
       retry_count: 3                    # Specifies the number of reconnections to the audit Redis server.If less than 0 is specified, reconnection is forever.
       retry_interval: 1                 # Specifies the number of seconds before reconnecting to the audit Redis server.
       timeout: 15                       # Specify the maximum waiting time until the server responds.